nbari/zunzuncito/README.md

      ('(?:[0-9]{1,3}\.){3}[0-9]{1,3}', 'ip', 'GET')
     ]

-Lets supose this routes where passed to the ZunZun instance, thereforthe router would try to found a match between the api_resource **gevent** in our example with the regex patterns in the list, basically something like:
+Lets suppose this routes where passed to the ZunZun instance, therefor the router would try to found a match between the api_resource **gevent** in our example with the regex patterns in the list, basically something like:

         gevent in: ['/.*', '/test', '(?:[0-9]{1,3}\.){3}[0-9]{1,3}']